deepanshurajput0/Mongo-Db-Aggregation-PipeLines-/README.md

-#  aggregation pipeline commands along with their use cases:
+#  aAgregation pipeline commands along with their use cases:

-## $match: Filter Documents
+### $match: Filter Documents
 Use Case: Filter documents based on certain criteria (similar to find).

 ## $group: Group Documents and Aggregate Data